Johanna0815/MTCG_Johanna0815/README.md

 trade. t.b.a

 #### Contains tracked time
-tracked time; in an leap year I would have needed one more day.
+tracked time; in a leap year I would have needed one more day.

 #### Contains link to GIT
 https://github.com/Johanna0815/MTCG_Johanna0815